 - “Postmodernism and Deconstruction” and “Foucault’s Impact on Social Theory.”
 Edited by Alfred J. Andrea.
 World History Encyclopedia.
 Santa Barbara, Calif.: ABC-CLIO, 2011: 676-678.

-Online Initiatives and Essays
+Online Essays and Forums

 - Co-editor and contributor to the essay forum “Gospels of Giving” (on giving, philanthropy, and inequality), The Immanent Frame, July 24, 2019.